 We’ve all seen the standing desk trend, and it’s clear that standing is a more natural position for our bodies.
-But many people are worried about standing too long, so let’s take a look at whether this could be bad for you.
+But many people are worried about standing too long, so let’s consider whether this could be bad for you.

 Standing has been shown to increase blood pressure and heart rate ̶ standing for 8 hours a day can lead to standing-related fatigue, making it harder to concentrate or even be productive.

-Standing may be good if it’s done with the right posture and in moderation – standing more than about two hours at one stretch is likely to cause problems ̶ so make sure that your standing breaks happen often enough!
+Standing may be good if it’s done with the proper posture and in moderation – standing more than about two hours at one stretch is likely to cause problems ̶, so make sure that your standing breaks happen often enough!
 It doesn’t hurt to take these standing breaks because they’ll also let you move around.

 Standing Can Cause Acid Reflux

-Standing for long periods can cause acid reflux – which means that we need to discuss the negative effects standing all day has on our digestive system!
+Standing for extended periods can cause acid reflux, so we must discuss the adverse effects of standing all day on our digestive system!
 When standing too much, your stomach will be pushed up against your diaphragm, and this will inhibit digestion.